Screening and Testing

 Quantiferon (IGRA) blood draws are done on Mondays and Tuesdays only at the Main Clinic.

 Sedgwick County Health Department Main Clinic

 Wichita, KS 67203

-If you are experiencing any symptoms of tuberculosis or have had a recent positive TB test, contact your primary care physician.
-If you do not have a primary care physician, please contact the Tuberculosis Control Program Clinic on East 9th Street at 316-660-7450 to schedule an appointment for further evaluation.
+If you are experiencing any symptoms of tuberculosis, please contact your local primary care physician or visit your local immediate care or ER.
+If you have had a recent positive TB test or Quantiferon blood test, please contact the Tuberculosis Control Program Clinic on East 9th Street at 316-660-7450 to schedule an appointment for further evaluation.
 Clinic hours, address and contact information are listed below.

 Tuberculosis Control Program Clinic

 Wichita, KS 67214

 Follow the signs to the west side of the building.

 - Pap smears and pelvic exams by appointment - A yearly Pap test to detect precancerous, abnormal changes in the cervix is the most effective tool women have to help protect themselves from cervical cancer.